GDS-Education-Community-of-Practice/gds-education-community-of-practice.github.io/_pages/workshops.md

 sitemap: false
 permalink: /workshops/
 ---

+# DSECOP June 2023 Workshop Announcement

+The Data Science Education Community of Practice (DSECOP) is thrilled to announce its second workshop, which will be held from **June 26–28, 2023**, at the University of Maryland, College Park.

+### Goal

+This year, we aim to build on the success of our [first workshop](#dsecop-june-2022-workshop).
+Our primary focus is to continue developing a vibrant community of educators committed to incorporating data science into the undergraduate physics curriculum.

+To achieve this goal, we plan to have thought-provoking lectures and presentations from faculty members who are already engaged in this process.
+We will also be showcasing the latest contributions from fellows in our program who are developing innovative modules for inclusion in the existing curriculum.
+Additionally, we are excited to welcome participation from industry professionals who can bring their unique perspectives.

+### Topics

+We anticipate this to be a highly interactive workshop, with plenty of time for discussion and contributed talks from all participants.
+Some of the topics we plan to cover in this workshop include:
+- Strategies for integrating data science concepts into the undergraduate physics curriculum
+- Best practices for teaching data science to students with varying levels of experience
+- Exploring the latest tools and technologies for data analysis in the physics classroom
+- Sharing successful case studies of data-driven physics instruction

+### Application

+We encourage all physics faculty teaching undergraduate physics to apply for this workshop.
+We also welcome graduate students, postdocs, industry professionals, and data science enthusiasts to apply.
+As with our first workshop, we expect in-person attendance as this event is highly interactive.

+Because this workshop has limited space, we have an application process.
+Please fill in the  [application form](https://forms.gle/iFLo7y8HXBmTdoxe8) to be considered.
+All participants have a non-refundable $75 registration fee.
+Applications received by April 7th at 5 PM ET will receive full consideration for contributed talks and financial support.
+We will notify you by April 21st when we make our decision.

+---

 # DSECOP June 2022 Workshop
 Thanks to all participants who attended the first DSECOP workshop!
 Here's a group photo taken on the second day.